Personal Injury Cases Involving Ride Sharing Accident Cases

 Sometimes, you simply don’t want or need to drive your own vehicle.
-The trend of ride sharing with companies like Uber, Lyft and Sidecar has become more popular than ever due to the ease of obtaining a ride.
+The trend of ride sharing with companies like Uber and Lyft has become more popular than ever due to the ease of obtaining a ride.
 Instead of hailing a taxi, riders can easily order a ride using an app on their phone to deliver a driver to their location.
-On the other hand, the rise of ride-sharing services has increased traffic deaths by 2-3% in the U.S. since 2011, equivalent to as many as 1,100 moralities a year.
+On the other hand, the rise of ride-sharing services has increased traffic deaths by 2-3% in the U.S. since 2011, equivalent to as many as 1,100 mortalities a year.

 The increase in congestion is partly because drivers spend 40-60% of their time searching for passengers, a practice known as ‘deadheading’.